M4NU5/Personal_Website/content/blog/DRAFTS/linux-gaming-setup/index.md

 You may run into issues with permissions.
 For this we do the following...

+Anyhow without further adue, here is my 2 cents on the good, the bad and the ugly of linux gaming

 ### The good

 The package manager experience with Linux is second to none.
 Sure you need to use a terminal but thats all very basic.
 Its so superior you even find windows going that route with wget and chocolate